vapoursynth/bestsource/README.md

 *maxdecoders*: The maximum number of decoder instances kept around, defaults to 4 but when decoding high resolution content it may be beneficial to reduce it to 1 to reduce peak memory usage.
 For example 4k h264 material will use approximately 250MB of ram in addition to the specified cache size for decoder instance.
 Passing a number outside the 1-4 range will set it to the biggest number supported.

 *hwfallback*: Automatically fall back to CPU decoding if hardware decoding can't be used for the current video track when *hwdevice* is set.
 Note that the fallback only happens when a hardware decoder is unavailable and not on any other category of error such as *hwdevice* having an invalid value.

+*exporttimestamps*: Returns an additonal array of all frame *timestamps* and its timebase in *timebasenum* and *timebaseden* containing all frame times addition to the video clip.
+Note that unknown timestamps can be set to AV_NOPTS_VALUE.
+Cannot be combined with *rff* and *fpsnum* modes.

 *level*: The log level of the FFmpeg library.
 By default quiet.
 See FFmpeg documentation for allowed constants.
 Mostly useful for debugging purposes.